Graph each inequality. y≥log2(x+1)

 System of Inequalities

-A system of inequalities consists of two or more inequalities considered simultaneously.
-The solution set is the intersection of the individual solution regions, representing all points that satisfy every inequality in the system.
-Graphing helps visualize this common solution area.
+A system of inequalities consists of two or more inequalities considered together.
+The solution set is the intersection of the regions that satisfy each inequality individually.
+Graphing the system helps visualize where these regions overlap, representing all solutions that satisfy every inequality.

 Recommended video: